Euro zone bond yields rise as Fed and ECB decisions approach | Business

 Euro zone bond yields rise as Fed and ECB decisions approach

 Euro zone bond yields rose on Tuesday, following their U.S. peers higher as investors waited for interest rate decisions from the Federal Reserve and European Central Bank over the next two days.
-Germany's 10-year bond yield, the benchmark for the bloc, rose was last up 3 bps at 2.417%.
+Germany's 10-year bond yield, the benchmark for the bloc, was last up 4 bps at 2.425%.
 It dipped but then rebounded after ECB data said euro zone lending growth slumped in the second quarter.

 The yield fell 4 bps the previous day after survey data showed that Germany and the euro zone's economic downturn deepened in July.
 However, U.S. bond yields went in the opposite direction overnight as investors priced in some risk that the Fed could raise interest rates more than expected.